Logarithmic Quasimaps: Logarithmic quasimap invariants

 \begin{remark} The morphism $[W/G] \rightarrow \mathrm{Log}_{\CC}$ factors through the morphism $[W/G] \rightarrow [\AAA^r/\GG_m^r]$.
 Moreover, since $[\AAA^r/\GG_m^r]$ is logarithmically étale, the logarithmic cotangent complex is equal to the cotangent complex of \end{remark}

-\begin{lemma} There is a morphism in the derived category of $\qlog$ \end{lemma} \begin{proof} By the functoriality properties of the cotangent complex ~\cite[17.3 (2)]{gerard00champs}, we get a morphism in the derived category On the other hand, base change properties of the cotangent complex ~\cite[17.3 (4)]{gerard00champs} imply that where $\cQ = \qlog$ and $\frM= \frM^{\log}_{g,\alpha}(\agm)$.
+\begin{remark} In our setup, in the case where the intersection of all of the divisor components is non-empty, then $[\AAA^r/\GG_m^r]$ is nothing more than the artin fan of $X$ \cite{abramovich2018birational}.
+In general, in our setup, there is a strict morphism from the artin fan to $[\AAA^r/\GG_m^r]$. \end{remark} \begin{lemma} There is a morphism in the derived category of $\qlog$ \end{lemma} \begin{proof} By the functoriality properties of the cotangent complex ~\cite[Theorem-Definition 17.3 (2)]{gerard00champs}, we get a morphism in the derived category On the other hand, base change properties of the cotangent complex ~\cite[Theorem-Definition 17.3 (4)]{gerard00champs} imply that where $\cQ = \qlog$ and $\frM= \frM^{\log}_{g,\alpha}(\agm)$.
 Tensoring this morphism with the relative dualising sheaf gives so, by applying $\mathbf{R}\pi_{*}$ and using adjunction, we get a morphism in the derived category

 \end{proof}

 Now we need to show two things:

 \begin{enumerate} \item $\phi$ defines an obstruction theory. \item $\cE^{\bullet} := \mathbf{R} \pi_{*}(\mathbf{L}u^* \LL^{\log}_{[W/G]} \otimes \omega_{\pi})$ is of perfect amplitude contained in $[-1,0]$. \end{enumerate}